localstack/docs/content/en/user-guide/aws/rds/index.md

 Currently, it is possible to spin up PostgreSQL, MariaDB, MySQL, and MSSQL (SQL Server) databases on the local machine.

+{{< alert title="Note" >}}
+Some configuration of the RDS clusters and instances have currently only CRUD functionality.
+E.g., the `storage-encrypted` flag is returned as it is set, but there is no support for actual storage encryption yet.
+{{< /alert >}}

 ### Postgres Engine